Prenatal nutrition: Diagnosis

-Low birth weight
+Low Birth Weight

 There are two ways to determine small for gestational age (SGA) infants.
 Many research studies agree that SGA babies are those with birth weight or crown-heel length measured at two standard deviations or more below the mean of the infant's gestational age, based on data consisting of a reference population.
 Other studies classify SGA babies as those with birth weight values below the 10th percentile of the growth chart for babies of the same gestational age.
 This indicates that these babies are weighing less than 90% of babies of the same gestational age.

 Many factors, including maternal, placental, and fetal factors, contribute to the cause of impaired fetal growth.
-There are a number of maternal factors, which include age, nutritional status, alcohol use, smoking, and medical conditions.
+There are several maternal factors, which include age, nutritional status, alcohol use, smoking, and medical conditions.
 Insufficient uteroplacental perfusion is an example of a placental factor.
 Chromosomal abnormalities and genetic diseases are examples of fetal factors.

-Identification of the causes of SGA for individual cases aids health professionals in finding ways to handle each unique case.
-Nutritional counseling, education, and consistent monitoring can be helpful to assist women bearing SGA infants.

 Complications for the infant include limitations in body growth since the number and size of cells in tissues is smaller.
 The infant likely did not receive enough oxygen during pregnancy so the oxygen level is low.
 It is also more difficult to maintain body temperature since there is less blood flow within the small body.

 As such, it is necessary to monitor oxygen level to make sure that it doesn't go too low.
 If the baby can't suck well, then it may be necessary for tube-feed.
 Since the baby cannot maintain body temperature sufficiently, a temperature-controlled bed would help to keep their bodies from losing heat.
 There are ways to help prevent SGA babies.
 Monitoring fetal growth can help identify the problem during pregnancy well before birth.
 It would be beneficial to seek professional help and counseling.